fieldtrip/website/faq/i_am_working_at_the_donders_should_i_also_download_fieldtrip.md

 # I am working at the Donders, should I also download FieldTrip?

-If you want to use FieldTrip inside the DCCN, you do not have to download it.
+If you want to use FieldTrip at the Donders Centre for Cognitive Neuroimaging (DCCN) in Nijmegen, you do not have to download it.
 Instead you can add `h:\common\matlab\fieldtrip` (on Windows) or `/home/common/matlab/fieldtrip` (on Linux) to your MATLAB path.

 {% include markup/warning %}
 To have precise control over the FieldTrip version that you are using in your analysis, we do recommend that you use the github version.